The Men

 Doubt; Amy Adams - A previous nominee in 05, Adams could ride her way in with the Doubt train to a spot.

-; Viola Davis - Her role is said to be brief, but the actress who played her on Broadway beat out four other actresses at the Tonys - including the woman who is being portrayed by Adams in the film.
+Doubt; Viola Davis - Her role is said to be brief, but the actress who played her on Broadway beat out four other actresses at the Tonys - including the woman who is being portrayed by Adams in the film.
 Could this actress make a name for herself with the same part?

 Vicky Cristina Barcelona; Penelope Cruz - Already getting buzz from Cannes, the previous nominee could sneak in with another nom.